Tencent-RTC/TRTC_Web/v4/base-js/README.md

 3. Set parameters in the `GenerateTestUserSig.js` file:

   <ul><li>SDKAPPID: `0` by default.
 Set it to the actual `SDKAppID`.</li>
-  <li>SECRETKEY: Left empty by default.
+  <li>SDK_SECRETKEY: Left empty by default.
 Set it to the actual key.</li></ul>
 	<img src="https://main.qcloudimg.com/raw/87dc814a675692e76145d76aab91b414.png">

 4. Return to the TRTC console and click **Next**.
 5. Click **Return to Overview Page**.

->!The method for generating `UserSig` described in this document involves configuring `SECRETKEY` in client code.
-In this method, `SECRETKEY` may be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
+>!The method for generating `UserSig` described in this document involves configuring `SDK_SECRETKEY` in client code.
+In this method, `SDK_SECRETKEY` may be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
 Therefore, **this method is suitable only for the local execution and debugging of the demo**.
 >The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can send a request to the business server for a dynamic `UserSig`.
 For more information, see [How do I calculate `UserSig` during production?](https://intl.cloud.tencent.com/document/product/647/35166).

 ### Step 4.
 Run the demo